These elopement venues are open to public!

 Visit these places when you get married in one of the wedding venues in Northern Ireland and get the chance to see these doors that some say are as magnificent as the series itself.

-We mentioned only seven GoT filming locations in this post, but there are many other unusual venues for weddings in Northern Ireland that are as epic as the series itself.
+We mentioned only seven GoT filming locations in this post, but there are many other unique and unusual venues for weddings in Northern Ireland that are as epic as the series itself.

 Just contact our European wedding planners who can answer all your questions about destination weddings.
 Once you find out that we can handle every aspect of your wedding for a GoT-inspired elopement, you can start writing your vows because “Winter is coming.”